Glass Room Extension Cost

 Retractable Roof Extensions

 This option is similar to frameless but with the added feature of a retractable roof for open air.
-Not only is this very comfortable to use in the summer months, but it allows the maximum possible natural light and space effects.
+Not only is this very comfortable to use in the summer months, but it allows the maximum possible light and living space effects.
 This will be on the more expensive end of the range, costing around £55,000.

 Pros:

-- ✔ Lots of natural light
+• ✔ Lots of light

 Cons: